 Karnataka minister accused of sexual harassment claims he was framed by top state leader

-Ramesh Jarkiholi also levelled allegations against the unidentified woman in the video, claiming that she paid him Rs 5 crore.
+BJP’s Ramesh Jarkiholi also levelled allegations against the unidentified woman in the video, claiming that she paid him Rs 5 crore.

 Former Karnataka minister Ramesh Jarkiholi on Tuesday claimed that a top leader of the state had falsely implicated him in a sex scandal, which cost him his political career and reputation, The Indian Express reported.

-Jarkiholi had resigned as the state’s water resources minister on March 3 after television channels aired images and played a video of a “sex CD” allegedly featuring him and an unidentified young woman.
+Jarkiholi, a Bharatiya Janata Party leader, had resigned as the state’s water resources minister on March 3 after television channels aired images and played a video of a “sex CD” allegedly featuring him and an unidentified young woman.
 The minister allegedly harassed the woman in return for a government job.

 In his first public appearance since the scandal broke out, Jarkiholi claimed that he had been a victim of a political conspiracy to end his career and bring shame to his family.
 “A top leader is involved in this conspiracy,” he told reporters.